imoudu13/library-api/README.md

     - `GET /reviews/{book_id}`: List reviews for a specific book.
 5. **Library Fine System:**

-    - `GET /users/{id}/fines`: Get a list of overdue fines for a user.
+    - `GET /users/{id}/fines`: Get a list of overdue fines for a libraryUser.
-    - `POST /pay-fine`: Pay a user's overdue fine.
+    - `POST /pay-fine`: Pay a libraryUser's overdue fine.
 6. **Event Management:**

     - `GET /events`: List all upcoming library events (author talks, book launches, etc.).
     - `POST /events`: Create a new event (admin only).
-    - `POST /register-event`: Register a user for an upcoming event.
+    - `POST /register-event`: Register a libraryUser for an upcoming event.
     - `GET /events/{id}/registrations`: View all registrations for an event (admin only).
 7. **Library Analytics:**